-Courtesy of Penguin Young Readers, I have a copy of A Book of Spirits and Thieves by Morgan Rhodes for one (1) lucky winner!
+Courtesy of Viking, I have a copy of My Gym Teacher Is an Alien Overlord by David Solomons for one (1) lucky winner!

 ENTER DAILY TO INCREASE YOUR CHANCE OF WINNING!